nikclayton/powercoders.org/site/content/program/_index.md

         ###### What we are looking for

-        * IT professionals who wants to support participants solving IT challenges</li>
+        * IT professionals who wants to support participants solving IT challenges
-        * Trainers who help teaching for some days in the afternoons</li>
+        * Trainers who help teaching for some days in the afternoons
-        * No teaching experience needed</li>
+        * No teaching experience needed

         If you are interested in training our participants, please check our current programs for opportunities.